garffff-bot/garffff-bot.github.io/content/Infrastructure/TCP - 53 - DNS.md

 **Zone Transfer**

-Performs a DNS zone transfer for the specified domain from the primary DNS server, allowing the requester to obtain a copy of the entire DNS zone data for analysis or synchronization purpose
+Performs a DNS zone transfer for the specified domain from the primary DNS server, allowing the requester to obtain a copy of the entire DNS zone data for analysis or synchronisation purpose

 ```bash
 dig axfr domain.com @primary_dns_server